 In another article, we provided the best courses that you should take on how to become a blockchain developer.

 Having a degree is important, but having experience is pretty much mandatory to land your first role as a blockchain developer or software developer.

-Here's another piece of advice from IBM Vice President Blockchain Technologies, Jerry Cuomo:
+Here's a piece of advice from IBM Vice President of Blockchain Technologies, Jerry Cuomo: